sobteclib/sobtec2/en/content/11leap.md

 contributing to, and others that I consider interesting, both in terms of working software and evolving protocols.
-My focus is on initiatives that build interoperable solutions on the top of the existing email infrastructure using the [OpenPGP standard](http://openpgp.org/).
+My focus is on initiatives that build interoperable solutions on the top of the existing email infrastructure using the OpenPGP standard [^15].
 I also briefly mention some new silos that try to monetize on the crypto fuzz.

 ### Bitmask and the LEAP Encryption Access Project